cqtan/imi-unicorns/readme.md

 ---
 ## Dependencies:
 Dependencies used for this are listed in the **requirements.txt** file.
-Download them easily to your current Python environment by navigating to the project root and entering the following:
+Download them easily to your current Python environment (or switch to virtual one) by navigating to the project root and entering the following:
 * `pip install -r requirements.txt`

 ---